mecaneer23/slide-puzzle/README.md

 # Slide Puzzle

 A simple puzzle game where the player moves tiles around until they form a list in sequence.
-The player can only move into an open space and they can do so by pressing the key corresponding to the tile they want to move.
+The player can move into the open space using the arrow keys or wasd.

-Have fun!

-### Disclaimer

-Due to the randomization backend, there is a chance you will get a board that isn't possible to solve
+Good luck and have fun!

+## Tk

+tk_slide_puzzle.py uses the Tkinter graphics library

+## Curses

+curses_slide_puzzle.py uses the curses graphics library (in a terminal)